Stories of Sengol

 1947 Pre-Independent India

-Due to increasing pressure from both inside and outside India, the British decided to leave India.
+Due to increasing pressure from both inside and outside India, the British decided to leave India in the 1940s.
 Pandit Jawaharlal Nehru was chosen to be India’s first Prime minister.
 Lord Mountbatten wanted to know how to conduct the investiture ceremony.
 He asked Pandit Nehru if there was any object such as a crown or a receptor that could symbolise the transfer of this power.
 This was, after all, the birth of a democratic Nation State of India and therefore, a ritual needed to be created.
 Pandit Nehru in turn consulted Mr. C Rajagopalachari, also known as Rajaji the last Governor-General of India.
 Rajaji deep-dived into India’s pre-colonial history and researched various royal families.

 Sengol sketch and original